Skip to main content

 • You specify in the input parameter IP address 192.168.1.1 with a time range of 2 days and a number of executions of 3.

-• On the first day, the workflow receives two events with the IP address 192.168.1.1, both of which are allowed to pass through to the Unique branch.
+• On the first day, the workflow receives two events with the IP address 192.168.1.1, both of which are defined as unique and pass through to the Unique branch.

 • On the second day, only the first event with the IP address 192.168.1.1 is passed through the Unique branch; each following execution event of 192.168.1.1 is passed through the Duplicate branch.